SeppeStaelens/FOORT/README.md

 ## QUICK INSTALL GUIDE

-### WINDOWS VISUAL STUDIO

-Use the `alternative_builds/Foort.sln` Visual Studio solution file and compile the FOORT project therein.

 ### LINUX / MAC:

+#### CMake

-The executable can be built with `cmake`, which should be installed first.
+The executable can be built with CMake, which should be installed first (for regular Makefiles, see further).
+The advantage of this method it that, in principle, CMake will automatically detect your relevant compilers.

 One can then run

 ```
 cmake -S . -B build